 He hasn't found many believers in the scientific community yet, though.

-"To the best of my knowledge, there is no way to do what they claim, both in terms of the colours, as many of those colours on their website have no way to be expressed in the skin, and the ability to completely control the pattern that they imply has not been achieved for any animal," Randy Lewis, a biologist at Utah State University, has said.
+"To the best of my knowledge, there is no way to do what they claim, both in terms of the colors, as many of those colors on their websitehave no way to be expressed in the skin, and the ability to completely control the pattern that they imply has not been achieved for any animal," Randy Lewis, a biologist at Utah State University, has said.